Estate Planning & Probate

 Executors should ensure that sufficient funds are reserved to pay the inheritance tax before distributing estate assets to beneficiaries.
 Distributing assets without reserving for tax liability can leave the executor personally responsible for any shortfall.
 The inheritance tax is a lien on all property included in the taxable estate until the tax is paid.

-For rates, filing requirements, and how inheritance tax applies to specific transfers, see who pays Pennsylvania inheritance tax, Pennsylvania inheritance tax on real estate, and the broader Estate Planning and Probate overview.
+For rates, filing requirements, and how inheritance tax applies to specific transfers, see who pays Pennsylvania inheritance tax, Pennsylvania inheritance tax on real estate, Pennsylvania inheritance tax deadline, and the broader Estate Planning and Probate overview.
 For Pennsylvania will requirements and execution formalities, see Wills in Pennsylvania.